jcordero219/janellecordero.github.io/README.md

 # **Janelle Cordero's Data Science Portfolio**

 ##### I am a recent graduate of the M.S. in Applied Statistics and Decision Making program from Fordham University.
-This repository includes machine learning projects and assignments that I completed throughout my coursework.
+This repository includes Data Science projects and assignments that I completed throughout my coursework.

 # Contents